xuanyuw/miRNA_overlap_AD_PD.github.io/index.md

 <details>
 <summary><b>Cutadapt</b></summary>
 <br>
-Cutadapt is a tool that is used by geneticists to perform data cleaning on sequence data.
+Cutadapt [15] is a tool that is used by geneticists to perform data cleaning on sequence data.
 When sequence libraries are prepared, the process adds adapter sequences called "primers" to the actual miRNA sequences.
 However, those types of sequences are not relevant to our analysis, and can actually negatively affect our data quality and our subsequent results.
 Therefore, the cutadapt tool removes those sequences, as well as any other low-quality reads so that data is ready for analysis.
 However, since the data provided to us was not the "raw" data, we could not evaluate the quality of the data itself, nor could we perform any quality control like performing cutadapt.
 The researchers who provided the data to us most likely already performed quality checks and used a tool like cutadapt in data cleaning.
 </details>

 <details>
 <summary><b>FastQC</b></summary>
 <br>
-FastQC is a tool that is used in checking the quality of raw sequencing data before performing large-scale analysis.
+FastQC [16] is a tool that is used in checking the quality of raw sequencing data before performing large-scale analysis.
 The software tool calculates and outputs quality metrics of each of the sequence reads, which allows us to determine whether to keep a sequence read, to “cut away” the extraneous parts of a sequence (using cutadapt), or to leave out the read altogether.
 The metrics (shown as graphs and tables) include “Per sequence quality scores”, which indicates the average quality of reads over the sequences of an SRA run, “Sequence length distribution”, the distribution of sequence lengths, and an important factor, “Overrepresented sequences”, which are sequences that are not found to be in the human genome, among other measurements.
 Specifically for overrepresented sequences, FastQC marks these as “overrepresented” because it cannot find the source of the sequences; however, more often than not, they are adapters that have been “tacked on” during the library preparation of the sequences, and are then caught by FastQC.
 This is where we would use the cutadapt tool to cut out those unnecessary sections, or just completely leave the reads out of the analysis.
 In the end, by combining all these factors, our decision to keep or leave out sequence reads follows the ERCC (External RNA Controls Consortium) Quality Control Standards.
-These standards for our data (which is specifically an exRNA-seq dataset) were drawn up at a Washington, DC conference in November 2015 in order to have a universal set of quality check guidelines [8]:
+These standards for our data (which is specifically an exRNA-seq dataset) were drawn up at a Washington, DC conference in November 2015 in order to have a universal set of quality check guidelines [17]:

 1. An individual RNA-Seq dataset is required to have a minimum of 100,000 reads that overlap (sense or antisense) with any annotated RNA transcript in the host genome.
 The annotation includes all small RNAs, such as miRNAs (from miRBase), piRNAs, tRNAs, snoRNAs, and circular RNAs, as well as long transcripts from GENCODE, which includes both protein coding genes and long non-coding RNAs (lncRNAs).

 2. The fraction of reads that align to the host genome (after filtering out contaminants, adaptor dimers and ribosomal reads) that also align to any annotated RNA transcript (described in point #1) should be greater than 0.5.
 </details>

-## Results
+## Visualizations

 Below is a Spearman correlation plot of the differential expression results of the different disorders compared among themselves for the two biofluid regions (CSF, serum).
 Differential expression is measured by the value of the log fold change, which is calculated by DESeq2.
 DESeq2 quantifies the difference in gene expression between the disorder and control group for each comparison.
 As we can see in the image, the differentially expressed genes are very similar between the two diseases in their respective biofluids, based on the large and heavily red circles in the plot.
 However, they do not show as much similarity between the two biofluids.
 ![spearman correlation plot](img/corrmatrix.png)